papeldeorigami/failan/README.md

 This is **EXPERIMENTAL** code, not working yet!
 This is a very simple [FRACAS](http://en.wikipedia.org/wiki/Failure_reporting,_analysis,_and_corrective_action_system) system developed with the purpose of extending the team's knowledge on modern web development techniques.
-It is composed of a website and a mobile app targeted mainly on Android devices, althoug easily extensible to other devices.
+It is composed of a website and a mobile app targeted mainly on Android devices, although easily extensible to other devices.

 ## Core technologies ##